GET AN INSTANT REFERRAL ONLINE or CALL (866) 303-8303

 • Medical Examination Results (USCIS Form I-693)

-During an important process such as this one, having a well versed and knowledgeable attorney is definitely helpful.
-At the Lawyer Referral Service of Central Texas (LRS) in Austin, we take the time to understand your case and your needs, and then refer you to a qualified immigration attorney who is right for your case.
-We work only with professional, licensed attorney with an average of 10 years practicing law.
-Contact us today to get started and get a referral.
+At the Lawyer Referral Service of Central Texas (LRS), we take the time to understand your needs and connect you with a professional, licensed attorney who is right for your case.
+Our network includes experienced attorneys with an average of 10 years in practice.
+Contact us today for a referral and get expert guidance through the green card process.

 Immigration